As an Amazon Associate, I earn from qualifying purchases.

 homemade hummus in a black bowl topped with seeds and olive oil.

-Learn how to make the best homemade garlic hummus recipe ever!
+Learn how to make the best homemade garlic hummus recipe ever in your home kitchen!
 This recipe produces a creamy, smooth, and light homemade hummus!
+It can be made with canned or fresh chickpeas, and a touch of smoked paprika and sumac makes it extra special.

 Ingredients